 Clear regular target setting, assessment and reporting systems underpin all aspects of learning throughout the academy so that students understand the progress they are making and how to make further improvements.

 Academic data is collected 3 times a year to “Track” how well students are achieving against their targets.
-More importantly the assessments are then used to assess gaps in knowledge so teachers can then intervene to plug these gaps through a range of strategies such as targeted intervention and SSS feedback.
+More importantly the assessments are then used to assess gaps in knowledge so teachers can then intervene to plug these knowledge gaps through a range of strategies such as targeted intervention and the SSS feedback model.

 For more information on any aspect of our curriculum please contact Lynsey Grace (Vice Principal)

 "Teaching is now GOOD, which is enabling students to make better progress across the curriculum."